getchip/PocketCHIP-Docs/source/includes/_glossary.md

 # Glossary

-**Apt-Get**: the package manager used for installing, upgrading, and removing application in Debian Linux.
+**apt-get**: the package manager used for installing, upgrading, and removing application in Debian Linux.

 **Bezel**: section of the case that clips around the touchscreen.